A bespoke training course that measurably increased facilitation skills.

 What we did

-Together with our colleague David Cotton, we co-designed and co-delivered four days of highly participatory training over two modules in Barcelona and New York City.
-The training course covered facilitation basics; the design process; how to plan a meeting; tips to run a meeting; confidence-boosting activities; running online meetings; and following up meetings.
-Each participant also received two hours of tailored individual coaching.
+Together with our colleague David Cotton, we co-designed and co-delivered a highly participatory training over two 2-day modules in Barcelona and New York City for OSF’s global staff.
+The training course covered facilitation basics; the design process; how to plan a meeting; tips to run a meeting; confidence-boosting activities; running online meetings; and how to efficiently follow up meetings.
+Each participant also received two hours of tailored individual coaching after each session.

-Throughout the course, every participant stepped forward and facilitated themselves at least once, immediately using and receiving feedback on the skills they had just learned.
+Throughout the course, every participant stepped forward and facilitated in front of the group at least once, immediately using and receiving feedback on the skills they had just learned.

 Impact and feedback

-“There is a huge difference in how I think and organize when planning facilitation for our meetings.”
+“There’s a huge difference in how I think and organize when planning the facilitation of our meetings.”

 – A participant